Frequently Asked Questions (FAQ)

 Q4.
 What genres are accepted at Axent Recordings?

-Axent Recordings focuses on electronic music genres aligned with its label vision.
-Currently accepted genres include
+Axent Recordings focuses on electronic music genres aligned with its creative direction.

 Q5.
 How is Axent Radar different from Axent Recordings?

-Axent Recordings is the main label and represents the core identity, sound, and long-term vision of Axent.
+Axent Recordings is the main label and represents the core identity, sound, and long term vision of Axent.

 Axent Radar, on the other hand, is a scouting and discovery platform.

 While Axent Recordings focuses on established direction and official releases.
-Axent Radar is designed to explore new ideas, emerging talent, and early-stage artists.
+Axent Radar is designed to explore new ideas, emerging talent, and early stage artists.

 Q6.
 How can I send my demo to Axent Recordings?

+Submit one demo per email using a private SoundCloud link and tracks must be download-enabled.
 Demos sent via social media DMs, personal emails, Google Drive links, or other Axent addresses will not be reviewed.

 Please ensure you have carefully read and understood our Demo Submission Policy before submitting your demo.